-The municipality budgets for the non-payment of accounts based on past experience of recovery rates.
+The municipality budgets for the non-payment of accounts based on past experience of recovery rates, as well as the possible effect of the Covid-19 pandemic on revenue collection.
 The municipality applies its Credit Control Policy stringently, but there are always situations where there are defaults on payment.
-The contribution for bad debt is about 12 per cent of the revenue for rates, service charges, interest on debtors and rent of facilities on credit, and equates to R7,78 million in 2020/2021 increasing to R8,73 million in 2022/2023.
+The contribution for bad debt equates to R7,63 million in 2020/2021 increasing to R8,59 million in 2022/2023.
 This increase forms part of the revenue enhancement strategy that the municipality is busy implementing.